The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

 \subsection{Background}

-In its simplest and widespread form, the Voronoi diagram (the Voronoi tessellation, Dirichlet tessellations) is a certain decomposition of the Euclidean plane (or a region $X$ in the plane) into cells induced by a collection of distinct points $p_1,\ldots,p_n$ (called the sites or the generators) and the Euclidean distance.
+The Voronoi diagram is a certain geometric data structure which appears in many fields in science and technology and has found numerous applications, among them in computer graphics, geographic information systems (GIS), molecular biology, data analysis, astrophysics, signal processing, mesh generation, coding, computational geometry, material engineering, pure mathematics and many more areas.
+See, for instance, \cite{Aurenhammer,CSKM2013,ConwaySloane,VoronoiCVD_Review,VoronoiWeb,GruberLek,OBSC} for some reviews and illustrations.
+In its simplest and widespread form, this diagram is a certain decomposition of the Euclidean plane, or a region $X$ in the plane, into cells induced by the Euclidean distance and by a collection of $n\in\N$ distinct points $p_1,\ldots,p_n$ (called ``sites'' or ``generators'' or ``particles'').
 More precisely, the Voronoi cell $R_k$ associated with the site $p_k$ is the set of all the points in $X$ whose distance to $p_k$ is not greater than their distance to the other sites $p_j$, $j\neq k$.
-This definition can be easily generalized to other setting, e.g., $\R^m$, sites having more general form, various distance functions, etc.